oas-tools/oas-tools/README.md

 The folder oas-tools inside /src contains the project as a npm module, ready to be placed inside node_modules and used.

-The folder example inside /tests contains a very simple NodeJS application that uses the developed module.
+The folder testServer inside /tests contains a very simple NodeJS application that uses the developed module.

 ## Latest release